VolaxYT/PortalsManager/README.md

 A Minecraft plugin in 1.18.
 The Ultimate Plugin to control all the portals of all your worlds.

+A stable version will soon be upload on spigotmc

 🔧 **UPDATE**
 -----------------
 *New version: 1.0*